Instant Delivery

 • Union Dues: Employees in labor unions might have union dues deducted from their paychecks.
 Union dues are generally post-tax deductions.

-• Charitable Donations: If an employee makes a patriotic contribution through workplace-providing programs, the contribution might be deducted from the employee’s after-tax income.
+• Charitable Donations: If an employee makes a charitable contribution through workplace-provided programs, the contribution might be deducted from the employee’s after-tax income.

 • Schedule A Deductions: These deductions might include medical and dental expenses, state and local taxes, mortgage interest, and job expenses.